Concerns regarding the care of patients

 Another recommendation was that the trust needed to ensure that “navigating patients in the department is done by a suitably trained and qualified member of staff.”
 Other recommendations have required the trust to ensure that all staff have the appropriate training to carry out their roles safely and effectively and to make sure that the appropriate number of staff are deployed to meet the care needs of their patients.

-Inez Brown, a partner with Medical Accident Group, said: “The Care Quality Commission’s report on the emergency department of the Royal Stoke Hospital is concerning and the trust needs to ensure that the recommendations listed in the report are acted upon.
+Ally Taft, a partner with Medical Accident Group, said: “The Care Quality Commission’s report on the emergency department of the Royal Stoke Hospital is concerning and the trust needs to ensure that the recommendations listed in the report are acted upon.
 It is important that action is taken promptly to improve the standard of emergency care provided to patients.”